Skip to content

 Payment Methods

-D24 claims 300+ methods; roughly 200 are enumerable in the public docs, and the gap is plausible only if every voucher chain and bank rail counts separately.
+D24 quotes 300+ methods and documents roughly 200, a gap that closes only if every voucher chain and bank rail counts separately.
 The character of the menu is cash-heavy and transfer-heavy, built for markets where cards underperform: instant bank rails (Pix, SPEI, CVU, PSE, Bre-B), wallets (Mercado Pago, Nequi, Yape, PLIN, MACH, PicPay), and wide cash-voucher networks from OXXO to Efecty to PagoEfectivo.
 Two product details stand out for 2026.
-First, D24 tracks new national rails quickly: Bre-B support landed within months of Colombia's September 2025 launch, and Biometric and Automatic Pix are documented as dedicated specializations.
-Second, the Boleto removal cuts the other way and is the more telling signal: when Brazil's betting rules restricted bettor payments to Pix, TED and debit from January 1, 2025, D24 dropped Boleto and said so in its docs, which is the behavior of a processor whose Brazilian volume is betting-shaped.
-Everything is aggregated: D24 publishes no local acquiring license in any market, so each rail is reached through partner institutions.
+First, D24 tracks new national rails quickly: Bre-B support landed within months of Colombia's September 2025 launch, and it ships Biometric and Automatic Pix as dedicated specializations.
+Second, the Boleto removal cuts the other way and says more: when Brazil's betting rules restricted bettor payments to Pix, TED and debit from January 1, 2025, D24 dropped Boleto, which is how a processor behaves when its Brazilian volume is betting-shaped.
+Everything is aggregated, since D24 holds no local acquiring license in any market and reaches each rail through partner institutions.

 Verticals

-The supported-verticals list runs iGaming, eCommerce, marketplaces, trading, mobility and hospitality, and the gambling entry needs decoding because d24.com itself never says 'gambling' or 'betting' as a served vertical; the closest it gets is 'Gaming' on the payment-methods page.
+The supported-verticals list runs iGaming, eCommerce, marketplaces, trading, mobility and hospitality, and the gambling entry needs decoding, because D24 itself never calls gambling or betting a served vertical; the closest it comes is labelling the category 'Gaming'.
 The evidence sits one level down.
 D24 is on the SOFTSWISS payment-partners roster with a testimonial, SoftGamings resells it to casino operators, PXP Financial routes Brazilian Pix withdrawals through it, its QuickPay deposit product was shortlisted for an SBC Award in 2023, its CCO posts from SiGMA Malta, and its KYC tool advertises a check for 'athletes and people prevented from betting', a bettor-registry feature nobody builds for e-commerce.
 Deriv, a CFD broker, publishes deposit guides for D24 bank transfer, so the adjacent high-risk verticals are real too.
 The pattern is a company that serves iGaming openly at the industry level while keeping its corporate site quiet about it.

 • iGaming